Milton, Ontario: Roads

-There are three main arterial east-west regional roads that run through urban Milton: Halton Regional Road #6 or Britannia Road in the south, Halton Regional Road #7 or Derry Road in central Milton, and Halton Regional Road #8 or Steeles Avenue in the north.
-Three north-south regional roads bisect the town: Halton Regional Road #22 or Tremaine Road in the west; Halton Regional Road #25 or Highway 25 as Ontario Street through the middle of town linking Milton to Acton in the north and Bronte (Oakville) in the south; and Halton Regional Road #4 or James Snow Parkway in the east.
-A number of improvements have been undertaken since 2009 to increase capacity and alleviate delays due to congestion and train traffic on these numbered regional roads.
+There are six main east-west arterial roads that are regional roads maintained by Halton Region that run through urban Milton.
+Three run north-south: Britannia Road, Derry Road, and Steeles Avenue, which are signposted with the numbers 6, 7, and 8 respectively.
+Three north-south regional roads bisect the town: Tremaine Road (22) in the west, Halton Road 25 (formerly Highway 25 and named as Ontario Street through the town's older sections and linking Milton to the Bronte district (and former town) of Oakville, and Acton to the south and north respectively). and James Snow Parkway (4) in the east.
+A number of improvements have been undertaken since 2009 to increase capacity and alleviate delays due to congestion and railway level crossings on these roads.

-Highway 401 bisects the Town and effectively separates the mainly rural and industrial areas to the north from the primarily residential and commercial developments in the southern part of town.
-The highway was to be widened to ten lanes from the James Snow Parkway to west of Regional Road 25, in a major project, starting in autumn 2019.
+Highway 401 bisects the town and effectively separates the mainly rural and industrial areas to the north from the primarily residential and commercial developments in the southern part of town.
+The highway was widened to ten lanes from the James Snow Parkway to west of Regional Road 25, in a major project that started in 2019.
+The tolled Highway 407 runs through the rural east end and forms the boundary with Mississauga.